 - Fellows operate at several of the hospital locations and outpatient surgery centers operated by Scripps Health in San Diego County.
 Scripps is affiliated with the obstetrics and gynecology residency program based at the Naval Medical Center San Diego and residents rotate full time at Scripps.

-- Fellows take call six nights each month.
-Most on-call work is for gynecologic problems only.
+- Most on-call work is for gynecologic problems only.
 Obstetric call duty is required two 24-hour Saturday shifts per month.
 The Scripps MIGS fellowship adheres to ACGME work-hour requirements.

 - Beginning in 2009, Scripps Clinic began offering a one-year, independent MIGS fellowship, and was granted accreditation by the American Association of Gynecologic Laparoscopists (AAGL) in 2011.
 In July 2013, the program received accreditation from AAGL to expand to a two-year program.

 Why choose us

 - Fellows are trained in advanced laparoscopic procedures, robotic surgery, operative hysteroscopy, pelvic floor reconstruction, urogynecologic evaluation and surgery.

 - Procedures are performed at hospitals and ambulatory surgery centers.

 - Program integrates clinical care, resident teaching and research opportunities.